jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

    :width: 400
    :align: center

-.. warning:: If ny incorrect emails will be added to the sheet, such users will not be created.
+.. warning:: If any incorrect emails will be added to the sheet, such users will not be created.

 5. Fifth and the rest of sheets are "Mailbox" sheets.
 These sheets allow to set mailbox roles and permissions for each user from the list